oac-tree/oac-tree-control/doc/instructions.rst

 This procedure will execute two branches in parallel:

 * The first branch is an ``AchieveCondition`` instruction that will check if the ``live`` variable is equal to one.
-If this is not the case, it will execute its second child, which is a simple wait instruction.
-After this wait, the condition will be checked again and ``AchieveCondition`` will immediately report its status: ``SUCCESS`` if the condition was satisfied, ``FAILURE`` otherwise.
+If this is not the case, it will execute its second child, which is a simple wait instruction, which is asynchronous.
+This means that it will be interrupted as soon as the condition becomes true.
 * The second branch consists of a short wait instruction, followed by a copy instruction that will make sure the aforementioned condition will be satisfied.

 This procedure will succeed, since the second branch makes sure the condition will be satisfied, at least after the wait instruction.